-NSW Government has committed \$20 million over 5 years to creating inclusive playspaces and ensuring Everyone Can Play.
-So far through the Everyone Can Play grant program 71 projects have been funded with almost \$8 million dollars awarded to Councils to create and upgrade playspaces for communities to access and enjoy.
+NSW Government has committed \$20 million to creating inclusive playspaces and ensuring Everyone Can Play.
+So far through the Everyone Can Play grant program 108 projects have been funded with almost \$15 million dollars awarded to Councils to create and upgrade playspaces for communities to access and enjoy.